 Bonaire — Wait, where?
 Bonaire is the “B” of the ABC Islands that include Aruba and Curaçao.
-Located on the south side of the Caribbean Sea, Bonaire is a Dutch island that seamlessly blends Dutch traditions with Caribbean culture and a wild natural beauty that make this island a remarkable diamond in the rough.
+Located on the south side of the Caribbean Sea, Bonaire is a Dutch island that seamlessly blends Dutch traditions with Caribbean culture and wild natural beauty that make this island a remarkably unique diamond in the rough.

 If you’ve always wanted to visit the Caribbean but you’ve never really wanted the traditional touristy resort experience, Bonaire island offers you a unique opportunity to escape to a different kind of tropical getaway.
 Are you ready to get away in a whole new way?

 Until 2022, I had not even heard about this island.
 Though I had heard about Aruba and Curaçao, Bonaire completely flew under my radar until I finally made my way onto this incredible Dutch Caribbean island.
-So what’s it like visiting this island?
+What’s it like visiting this island?

 Basically, Bonaire offers a portal to a very different side of the Caribbean.
-With few major brand-name resorts, fewer obvious “tourist trap” shopping malls, many more wide open spaces, and many more pristine beaches that open up to some of the Caribbean Sea’s most beautiful waters, Bonaire offers travelers the ultimate opportunity to really get away from it all and recharge with Mother Nature.
+With few major brand-name resorts, fewer obvious “tourist trap” shopping malls, many more wide-open spaces, an ideal climate and geographic position that tend to shelter this island from the worst Atlantic hurricanes, and many more pristine beaches that open up to some of the Caribbean Sea’s most beautiful waters, Bonaire offers travelers the ultimate opportunity to really get away from it all and recharge with Mother Nature.

 Under Dutch rule, Bonaire and nearby Curaçao became epicenters of the Transatlantic Slave Trade, and remnants of this brutal period can be found throughout the island today.
 Brief periods of British rule in the early 19th century brought a new wave of white settlers to the town now known as Kralendijk, yet the large population of enslaved Black and multi-racial residents soon began to fight for their freedom.
 The Dutch government finally relented with the 1862 Emancipation Regulation.